-Prerequisites: DRE-097, DRE-098, ENG-002 Tier 1, or C or better in ENG-110 or ENG-111
+Prerequisites: Take DRE-098 (or placement), ENG-002 Tier 2 (or placement), or C or higher in ENG-110 or ENG-111.

 This course is a survey of American history from pre-history through the Civil War era.
 Topics include the migrations to the Americas, the colonial and revolutionary periods, the development of the Republic, and the Civil War.
 Upon completion, students should be able to analyze significant political, socioeconomic, and cultural developments in early American history.
 This is a Universal General Education Transfer Component (UGETC) course that satisfies Social/Behavioral Sciences.